-The risk profile is monitored through indicators and limits tracked once a quarter in the risk dashboard presented to the Board of Directors' Risk Committee.
+The risk profile is monitored through indicators and limits tracked once a quarter in the risk dashboard presented to the Executive Committee and to the Board of Directors' Risk Committee.
 In the event that the set limits are overrun, a specific action plan is put in place.
-In more exceptional cases, and particularly under the strategic plan, adjustments may be made to the risk appetite framework, albeit without calling into question RCI's overall risk profile.
+Adjustments may be made to the risk appetite framework on an annual basis and particularly under the strategic plan elaboration process.